Imanm02/CE462-ES/README.md

 ## Notes

-The "Notes" folder contains the notes of the course which were writted by the students.
+The "Notes" folder contains the notes of the course which were written by the students.

 ## Source